BlueBrain/voxcell/doc/source/index.rst

-..
-Voxcell documentation master file, created by sphinx-quickstart on Wed Dec  9 08:05:16 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+.. |name| replace:: ``voxcell``

-Welcome to Voxcell's documentation!
+Welcome to |name|'s documentation!
 ===================================

+|name| is a library aimed to provide an access to brain atlases stored in `VoxelBrain <https://bbpteam.epfl.ch/project/spaces/display/NRINF/Voxel+Brain+REST+API>`_.

+In addition, it could be used for:

+* accessing other volumetric datasets in compatible format
-Voxcell is a small library to handle probability distributions that have a spatial component and to use them to build collection of cells in space.
+* handling probability distributions that have a spatial component
+* manipulating vector fields

 Contents
 --------